biojameskim/doctakim.com/README.md

 ### Some Notes

-- I created this site mostly to have a platform where I can share my blogs, but you can also find some info about me.
+- I made this site mostly to have a place where I can share my blogs.

-- Started this in 2022.
+- Started in 2022.
-- Gained a lot of inspiration from [@snajima](https://github.com/snajima) for the initial tech stack.
+- Gained a lot of inspiration from [@snajima](https://github.com/snajima) for the initial tech stack (React TS and Chakra UI).

-- Made with React (TS) and Chakra UI.
-- Built with Node.js 20 LTS.